Montenegro

 Property transfer tax

-Transfer tax of 3% is payable on the acquisition of ownership rights over immovable property.
+Transfer tax on the acquisition of ownership rights over immovable property is progressive, with rates ranging from 3% to 6%.

 The taxable base is the market value of the immovable property at the time of the acquisition.
-A taxpayer (i.e. the acquirer of immovable property) is obligated to self-assess a tax liability, submit a tax return, and settle a tax liability within 15 days from the contract date.
+A taxpayer (i.e. the acquirer of immovable property) is obligated to self-assess a tax liability, submit a tax return, and settle a tax liability within 15 days from the contract date, or another legal transaction or event through which immovable property is acquired.

 Stamp taxes